Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Evaluation

-On the other hand, there are currently 4.5~billion prescriptions a year filled in the U.S.~\cite{Mattke:2019:BlockchainPharma} and 1.5~million prescriptions per day in the UK~\cite{aldughayfiq2020digital}.
-The maximum of these is 14 prescriptions per citizen and year on average.
-In the EU, this would therefore hypothetically amount to approximately 6.1~billion prescriptions per year, so an average throughput of 200\,tx/s for each creating and spending \ac{e-prescription} token is required.
-We assume that prescriptions will probably be created and spent mainly on working days between 08:00 and 17:00 and there also will be fluctuations.
-Thus, a multiplier of at least 5 should be taken into account, which means that around 2,000\,tx/s are required.
-Note that a larger throughput than 550\,tx/s can be achieved with smaller network sizes, better hardware, or using the RAFT instead of \ac{IBFT} consensus mechanism.
+4.5~billion prescriptions a year get filled inside the U.S.~\cite{Mattke:2019:BlockchainPharma} and 1.5~million prescriptions per day in the UK~\cite{aldughayfiq2020digital}.
+The maximum of these approximations amounts to 14 prescriptions per citizen and year on average.
+In the \ac{EU}, this would therefore hypothetically amount to approximately 6.1~billion prescriptions per year, so an average throughput of 200\,tx/s for each creating and spending \ac{e-prescription} token is required.
+We assume that prescriptions will be created and spent mainly on working days between 08:00 and 17:00 and there also will be fluctuations.
+Thus, a multiplier of at least 3, more likely 5--10, should be taken into account, which means that around 2,000\,tx/s are required.
+Note that a larger throughput than 550\,tx/s can be achieved with smaller network sizes, better hardware, or using RAFT instead of \ac{IBFT}.
 Thus, we conclude that a large-scale implementation of our proposed solution can be considered realistic with existing technology.
-We also expect performance improvements caused by efficiency enhancements, optimizations like second-layer solutions as described above, and the opportunity to set up two or three separate blockchain networks for token management by the time that all prescriptions in Europe have been digitized.
-Concerning costs, even running~10 of the the described Quorum blockchains would cost only around 1,000,000 USD per year for server provision on \ac{AWS}, which amounts to less than 10$^{-3}$\,USD per \ac{e-prescription}~\cite{AWS2021pricing}.
+We also expect performance improvements caused by optimizations, improvements in hardware, and the opportunity to set up two or three separate blockchain networks for token management if performance is not sufficient by the time that all prescriptions in Europe have been digitized.
+Concerning costs, even running~10 of the the described Quorum blockchains would cost only around 1,000,000 USD per year for server provision on \ac{AWS}~\cite{AWS2021pricing}, which amounts to less than 10$^{-3}$\,USD per \ac{e-prescription}.

 The latency for the \textit{createToken} and \textit{spendToken} methods that the doctor respectively the pharmacy need to invoke during issuing respectively verifying an \ac{e-prescription} in our implementation each take around 2.5\,s at low throughput when the block-time of \ac{IBFT} is configured to 1~second.
 Our measurements also yield that at higher throughput, latency does not increase considerably.